Cold Spring artist at bau Gallery

 Strata can be seen at BAU, 506 Main St., in Beacon, on Saturdays and Sundays from noon to 6 p.m. through Feb.
 8. Frieburghaus’ sabbatical exhibition will run from Feb.
 12 through March 8, with an opening reception on Feb.12 from 5 to 7 p.m., at the Marist College Art Gallery in the Steel Plant Studios building at Marist College.

 Photos courtesy of the artistDid you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.